Cultural impact of Shakira: Crossover

 Shakira's most notable and impactful career move has been her unprecedented crossover success.
 Shakira's success was a reason for other Latin American artists to attempt crossing over to the American market, one example is Mexican pop star Paulina Rubio.
 MTV asserts that "there's no question that Shakira opened doors in this country for artists like Rubio to succeed."
 According to Emilio Estefan, he was convinced that the album would be "the biggest crossover made in the history of music.
 Similarly Spin credits Shakira to have paved the way for other Latin artists to crossover, naming names like Maluma and J Balvin.
-It is seen that thanks to her album "Laundry Service" Shakira was able to forge a path by which several futures Latin artists would follow to reach the international market in a not so complicated way After Shakira's "Laundry Service" the history of music changed or at least how Latinos were represented.
+It is seen that thanks to her album Laundry Service, Shakira was able to forge a path by which several futures Latin artists would follow to reach the international market in a not so complicated way After Shakira's Laundry Service, the history of music changed or at least how Latinos were represented.
 Other artists tried to do the same as her such as Fey, Paulina Rubio, Mónica Naranjo and Thalía, although it was not the same magnitude this showed that not only artists who speak English can be successful.
 Noting that thanks to Shakira, Latino artists now have a greater space in the international music industry in which prejudice and even racism continue to exist.
 Thanks to the success of her pre-crossover albums, Shakira was seen as the biggest Latin star ever offered.

 Los Angeles Times has noted that Shakira has successfully made it possible to cross-back-over after a successful crossover.
 This had not been observed in Latin music.
-In the public's eyes, artists usually become stuck in their previous "selves" before crossing over and lose their initial fanbase/market.
+In the public's eyes, artists usually become stuck in their previous "selves" before crossing over and losing their initial fanbase/market.
 Shakira has made the idea of crossing back over to Latin music after commanding the international audience the fact that would inspire future generations.